LennyTaelman/RatingExperiments/README.md

 ## Example results

-This experiment is to inform choices in the [SorryDB project](https://github.com/SorryDB/SorryDB).
+This experimental repository is built to help inform choices in the [SorryDB project](https://github.com/SorryDB/SorryDB).
 Below is one run of the experiment with rather sparse data (weak signal).